xx-m-h-u-xx/xx-m-h-u-xx/README.md

 Here are some ideas to get you started:
 -->
 - 📌 IT-enthusiast & Man Utd Supporter 😛
-- 🔭 I’m currently working on a Data-Visualisation project... which you can see here [Generating Infographics from Text](https://github.com/xx-m-h-u-xx/Data-Analysis-Visualisation)
+- 🔭 I’m currently working on a Data-Visualisation project... which you can see here: [*Generating Infographics from Text*](https://github.com/xx-m-h-u-xx/Data-Analysis-Visualisation)
 - 👉 Initially from a **Java** background, I’m currently learning Python everyday!
 I love it!
+- ✨ Interest alies in UI/UX Design, Machine Learning (inc. Data Science).. keeping up-to-date trends in #CloudComputing #CyberSecurity
 - ⚡ Fun fact: Multi-lingual, Speaking English, Bengali & Arabic

 <!-- - 👯 I’m looking to collaborate on ...